By Ray Schultz

 A data business insider referred to such shenanigans as “the Manhattan shufle,” although none of this took place in Manhattan.
 Binns continued in the trade: A few years later during a trade convention, an acquaintance commented, “He’s not down here on the floor, but I bet he’s in a room somewhere in this hotel, doing business.”

 Metromail ran into trouble when a client named Aristotle Industries sued it for illegally using the voter registration lists Aristotle had hired Metromail to enhance..
 As exposed by the Wall Street Journal, the company had incorporated voter information into its database from states that prohibited commercial use.
-Also, it lied to consumers during telephone calls, saying it was conducting a survey on ice cream preferences.
+And it lied to consumers during telephone calls, saying it was conducting a survey on ice cream preferences.
 There was no survey—this was strictly a way of confirming names and addresses.
-John Aristotle Phillips, the owner of Aristotle Industries, owned a few shares in Metromail and continued hectoring it as a shareholder.
-He also teamed up with the father of the murdered child Polly Klass, who claimed that lists such as Metromail’s helped fiends like his daughter’s killer find their victims.
+John Aristotle Phillips, the owner of Aristotle Industries, owned a few shares in Metromail and started showing up at shareholder meetings and hectoring the firm about its privacy violations.
+For instance, he teamed up with the father of the murdered child Polly Klass, and Mr. Klass claimed that lists such as Metromail’s helped fiends like his daughter’s killer find their victims.
 And Metromail utilized prison workers to call people at home, one of whom allegedly made suggestive comments to a female consumer.
 Metromail, its dirty underbelly exposed, was gobbled up by another company.
 But all that was a few years in the future.

 As for CMT, the formal closing of the bankruptcy sale took place on Dec.
 30, 1992 at Metromail’s offices outside of Chicago.
 Some $5.6-mllion was wire-transferred into a special interest-bearing account.
 On Jan.
 26, 1993, several hundred magnetic tapes—the entire CMT database—were shipped to Metromail’s data facility in Lincoln, Nebraska.
 Later, they threw in CMT’s office furniture for $26,000.